Piecewise deterministic sampling with splitting schemes: Ergodicity of splitting schemes of BPS and ZZS

-More care is required for the \textbf{DBD} scheme of the ZZS since this Markov chain has periodicity and is not irreducible, which is reminiscent of the discrete-space Zig-Zag chain studied in \cite{monmarche_kin_walks}.
+More care is required for the \textbf{DBD} scheme of the ZZS since this Markov chain has periodicity and is not irreducible, which is reminiscent of the discrete-space Zig-Zag chain studied in \citet{monmarche_kin_walks}.
 Let us illustrate this behaviour by considering the one dimensional setting.
 Let $(x,v)$ be the initial condition of the process.
 Since $v$ has magnitude $1$, the position component $x$ can only vary by multiples of the step size $\delta$.
 Thus for a fixed initial condition $(x,v)$ the process remains on a grid $(x+\delta\mathbb{Z})\times \{-1,1\}$.
 Moreover, after a single step of the scheme there are two possible outcomes: either the velocity does not change, in which case $x$ moves to $x+\delta v$, or the velocity is flipped and the position remains the same.
 This means that the change in the position (by amounts of $\delta$) plus half the difference in the velocity always changes by $\pm 1$ each step and hence is equal to the number of steps in the scheme up to multiples of two, i.e.

-As a consequence, the chain lives on two disjoint sets depending on whether $n$ is even or odd, which means that it is periodic.
+As a consequence, with probability $1$ the chain alternates between two disjoint sets, depending on whether $n$ is even or odd.
+Therefore, the chain is periodic and not ergodic.
 To overcome this issue, we consider the chain with one step transition kernel given by $P_\delta^2 = P_\delta P_\delta$, i.e. we restrict to the case of an even number of steps.
-The Markov chain with kernel $P_\delta^2$ is aperiodic, but it is not irreducible on $\R^d$ and hence has (infinitely) many invariant measures.
-In order to characterise the invariant measures we restrict to the set in which the Markov kernel $P_\delta^2$ is irreducible.
-For fixed $(x,v)\in \R^d\times \{-1,1\}^d$ we construct the grid which contains $(x,v)$ as follows:
+For a given initial condition $(x,v)\in \R^d\times \{-1,1\}^d$, the Markov chain $P_\delta^2$ lives on the following grid

 where $D_1(x_i,v_i):=D_+(x_i,v_i)\cup D_-(x_i,v_i),$ with